ivantse08/masiv-urban-3d/README.md

 - The datasets are merged using **GeoPandas** via a spatial join:
   - Footprints and metadata are matched using `sjoin` based on their geometry intersections.
   - Buildings without matching metadata are still retained with default values like `"Unknown"` or `-1`.
+  - Due to possible mismatches of the building datasets, metadata about the building may not be extremely precise (i.e. 2 buildings exist as seperate in rendering but exist as one in metadata causing for some buildings to have same area/length when they're right next to each other even if they're different)

 - NaN and missing values are handled safely to ensure the final JSON is valid and frontend-compatible.